spotlessmind1975/adv10en/docs/source.md

     </tr>
 </table>

 The starting point to write also depends on the message and the [boundary conditions](/docs/game-state.md#introduction).
 This is the logic that handles the response to be returned when inventory is requested (**v=7**).
 The algorithm causes the writing to be sent on the screen depending on the "possession" of objects.
-The entire message is written when the player owns every object.
+The entire message is written when the player owns every object, while partial message is printed if the player lacks of some objects.

 <table>
     <tr>